 Question #1.1 - United States Social Security Number

-All applicants for admission to practice law in California are required to provide a Social Security number pursuant to Business and Professions Code section 30 (State of California's tax enforcement provisions) and Family Code section 17520 (Child Support Enforcement Programs).
+All applicants for admission to practice law in California are required to provide a Social Security number pursuant to Business and Professions Code Sections 30 (State of California's tax enforcement provisions) and 6060.6 (alternative identification acceptable in lieu of social security number) and Family Code section 17520 (Child Support Enforcement Programs).

 Question #2.0 - Names, former names and aliases